 How to Make Baked Potatoes

+Trim any bad spots off and poke the potatoes.
+Check the potato carefully for green spots, eyes, sprouts, or damaged skin and trim them away with a sharp paring knife.
 Poke the potatoes a few times with a fork or the tip of your paring knife.
-No need to go deeply, just puncture the skin.
+There’s no need to go deeply, just puncture the skin so the steam can release.

-Okay, now we’re up to the actual baking part.
-There’s more than one way to bake a potato so choose the way you like best.
+Bake the potato.
+There are more than one way to bake a potato so choose the way you like best.
 I think the easiest way is to put the potatoes on a foil lined baking sheet, sides not touching.
 Or bake them on a wire rack set on a baking sheet.
 Or set the potatoes directly on your oven racks (put a pan on a lower rack beneath the potatoes to catch drippings).

-To serve your perfectly beautiful baked potatoes, immediately make a slice in the top with a sharp knife.
+Serve your perfectly beautiful baked potatoes.
+Immediately make a slice in the top with a sharp knife.
 Squeeze the bottom (wear an oven mitt!) to open the top of the baked potato up a bit.
 Or use a fork to spread it open.

 Top with your favorite toppings!
 Keep reading for lots of great suggestions.